List of Doctors characters introduced in 2012: Chris Reid

 Wright said he was "pretty nervous" on his first day on Doctors but was put at "ease very quickly".
 He called it a "special place to work", calling the team "supportive" and "incredible", adding "I can remember the very first scene I filmed.
 I loved it to bits!".
 He also talked about Dido Miles, who plays his on-screen mother, saying that she is "wonderful".
 "She's a fine actress and a joy to work with.
 We have a strong friendship off screen which naturally makes our job easier and more enjoyable.
 We live together in Birmingham and love naff TV shows".

 Colin and Laura Mowbray

-Colin Mowbray and Lisa Mowbray, portrayed by Steve Money and Lisa Riley, are a couple who appeared on 1 November 2012.
+Colin Mowbray and Laura Mowbray, portrayed by Steve Money and Lisa Riley, are a couple who appeared on 1 November 2012.

 On 5 October 2012, it was announced that Riley, known for her role as Mandy Dingle in Emmerdale, and Money, were both to appear in Doctors.
-Riley portrayed the role of Lisa, a "tragic would-be mother".
+Riley portrayed the role of Laura, a "tragic would-be mother".
 The couple arrive at Letherbridge Police Station, where they meet Lynette Driver (Elizabeth Rider) and Jimmi Clay (Adrian Lewis Morgan) and report that the Sofia, the child they are adopting, is missing.
 However, Driver and Jimmi learn that the adoption process wasn't legitimate.
 Show bosses stated that this discovery will "open up a shocking new investigation that threatens to shake some of Doctors' most loved characters to the core".
 Digital Spy called this an "intense new storyline" for Doctors.